Orivex/GraphFun/README.md

 ## 🛠️ Technologies

-This project is built using vanilla web technologies, keeping it lightweight and fast without the need for external frameworks:
+This project is built using web technologies and the Phaser game framework for rendering and interaction:
 * **HTML5** for structure
 * **CSS3** for styling and animations
 * **JavaScript (ES6+)** for the interactive logic and the Dijkstra algorithm implementation
+* **Phaser 3** as the core engine for drawing and managing the interactive graph canvas

 ## 💻 Local Installation